MicrosoftDocs/winrt-api/windows.applicationmodel.conversationalagent/conversationalagentsession_systemstatechanged.md

 ## -remarks

-Typical triggers for this event include changes to policies on voice activation, privacy, screen/display, privacy, and Agent Activation Runtime (AAR) capabilities.
+Typical triggers for this event include changes to policies on voice activation, privacy, screen/display, privacy, and Windows Conversational Agent platform capabilities.

 ## -see-also